SjorsO/gobble/readme.md

 ```

 ### Request history
 When Gobble is faked, it uses [Guzzle's built-in history middleware](http://docs.guzzlephp.org/en/stable/testing.html#history-middleware) to keep track of all requests made.
-You can use this history to make assertions about the calls that are made with Guzzle:
+Request history entries are wrapped in a `RequestHistory` class to add a handful of useful assertions, and to improve IDE auto-completion.
 ```php
 /** @test */
 function it_makes_a_call_to_the_cat_fact_api()